cmosher01/Genealdb/README.md

 See also [Graph-Data-Web](https://github.com/cmosher01/digred/blob/main/example/cmosher01/Graph-Data-Web),
 which was another attempt at a genericized version, also now deprecated and archived.

-The overall Genealogical Research Database System, presented below, is still accurate, as of this writing.
+The overall Genealogical Research Database System, and Graph database schema, presented below, are still accurate, as of this writing (2021).

 # GenealDB